rrothenb/the-first-daughter/Research/Samyaza's Narrative Voice - Autism + CPTSD Characteristics.md

 **Examples:**

 ```
 GOOD: "I should begin with proper narrative structure.
-Setting: The valley before
-the flood was approximately 40 kilometers long and 15 kilometers wide, situated
-between two mountain ranges.
-Population: estimated 12,000 persons, though census
-methods were imprecise.
-Climate: Mediterranean with—

-Why am I writing like this?
-There's no one to impress.
-There's no one left who
-cares about 'proper narrative structure.'

-The valley smelled like barley and human shit and Awan's hair oil which she made
-from pressed olives and some flower I can't remember the name of and THIS IS THE
-TRUTH even if it's not 'proper.'"
+I have studied
+narrative structure extensively.
+I have read every craft book.
+I understand
+three-act structure, the hero's journey, in medias res, frame narratives.

+I am attempting to employ a frame narrative: the present-day narrator
+recounting ancient events.
+This is a well-established technique.
+It
+creates productive distance between the telling and the told.

+The distance is not helping.
+The distance is a lie.
+There is no distance.
+She is dead and I am here and I learned about her death from people who
+celebrated it as divine justice and I am supposed to write this with
+'productive distance'?

+I do not know how to write this.
+I only know I have to write this.
+No
+one else will."

-BAD: "I will try to tell this story properly, though it's difficult."
+BAD: "I'm trying to tell this story properly but it's difficult."
 ```

-### 9. Echolalia and Repetitive Phrases
+### 9. Repetitive Thought Patterns

 **The Pattern:**
-Autistic echolalia (repetition of phrases) meets CPTSD's rumination patterns.
-Certain phrases loop, both as self-soothing and as stuck cognitive records.
+Autistic repetitive cognition meets CPTSD's rumination.
+Certain phrases and calculations loop, both as self-soothing and as stuck cognitive records.

 **Examples:**

 ```
+GOOD: "She died and I was not there.
+She died and I was not there.
+She
+died and I was not there.

-GOOD: "The water came and the water came and the water came.
-This is not poetic
+This is not poetic repetition.
-repetition.
 This is how I think about it.
-The water came and the water came and
-the water came for forty days but really it came all at once, in the first six hours
-everyone who was going to drown had drowned, but the water came and the water came—

-I need to stop saying that.

-The water came and the water came and—"

-BAD: "The flood continued for many days."
+The thought
+arrives and does not leave.
+She died and I was not there.
+I was bound
+in darkness, I did not know, I could not help, I was not there.

+I have been thinking this thought for 1,500 years.
+The thought does not
+change.
+The thought does not resolve.
+She died and I was not there and
+I will be thinking this until whatever counts as death for me finally
+arrives.

+She died and I was not there."

+BAD: "I think about her death often."
 ```

-### 10. Pattern Recognition Applied to Meaning-Making
+### 10. Pattern Recognition Applied to Textual Analysis

 **The Pattern:**
-Autistic pattern recognition is a strength, but he applies it to trying to find patterns in divine behavior or moral causation—areas that may not have logical patterns.
-This creates cognitive dissonance visible in the text.
+Autistic pattern recognition is a strength, but he applies it obsessively to biblical texts trying to find patterns in divine behavior or moral causation—trying to understand, trying to find logic in genocide.

 **Examples:**

 ```
-GOOD: "I have analyzed the survivor selection criteria for 6,000 years.
+GOOD: "I have analyzed the survivor selection criteria across every

-Noah: righteous (stated reason)
-Noah's wife: married to righteous person
-Sons: offspring of righteous person
-Sons' wives: married to offspring of righteous person
+available textual tradition:

+Genesis: Noah was 'righteous' and 'blameless'
+1 Enoch: Noah was chosen before birth
+Jubilees: Noah was 'perfect in his generations'

 But:
 - Awan was righteous by any measurable metric
-- Cain's son was four years old (no moral agency)
+- Her nephew was four years old (no moral agency)
-- The woman in the northern settlement who fed travelers (never mentioned in the accounting)
+- The woman in the northern settlement who fed travelers (never
+  mentioned in any accounting)

-The pattern doesn't hold.
-I keep trying to make the pattern hold.
-If the pattern
+The pattern does not hold.
+I have been trying to make the pattern hold
-held, it would mean there was logic.
+for 1,500 years.
+If the pattern held, it would mean there was logic.
+I could understand logic.
+I could accept logic, even cruel logic.

 There was no logic.
+There was only power.
+Power that chose eight people
+and drowned everyone else and then had scribes write that this was
+righteous.

-But I can't stop looking
+I cannot stop looking for the pattern.
+If I stop looking for the pattern,
-for the pattern because if there's no pattern then it was arbitrary and if it was
+I have to accept that it was arbitrary.
+If it was arbitrary, then there
+was nothing she could have done.
+If there was nothing she could have
-arbitrary then—"
+done, then—"

 BAD: "The selection of survivors seemed unfair and random."
 ```